leeyoyo49/IM_intro_final/README.md

-Check test.ipynb for guide for the package Restaurant
+Check test.ipynb for guidance of the package Restaurant